chtoucas/Narvalo.NET/docs/Guidelines.md

 Compilation Symbols
 -------------------

+Compilation Symbols are a pain in the ass: it prevents clean refatoring, things might or might not work depending on the build configuration.

-Always prefer conditional attributes to `#ifdef`.
-The only two exceptions are described below.
+**Always** prefer conditional attributes to `#ifdef`.
+We only accept three exceptions: object invariants, exposing internals to test projects and white-box tests (see below).

-If you use `#ifdef` directives you must justify it with a comment placed on the same line as the `#if`.
+If you use an `#ifdef` directive you must justify it with a comment placed on the same line as the `#if`.
 This helps to quickly spot the justification in search results.

 Standard compilation symbols:
 - `DEBUG`